Introduction to Multi-Armed Bandits: Problem formulation: incentivized exploration

 We are (only) interested in BIC algorithms.
 We posit that all agents comply with such algorithm's recommendations.
 Accordingly, a BIC algorithm is simply a bandit algorithm with an auxiliary BIC constraint.

-\begin{remark} The definition of BIC follows a standard paradigm in theoretical economics: \begin{itemize} \item identify the desirable behavior (in our case, compliance), and require that this behavior maximizes each agent's expected reward, according to her beliefs. \item to ensure that the agents' beliefs are well-defined, introduce the Bayesian prior, assume that the prior and the algorithm are known to the agents, and posit that the past agents have complied. \end{itemize} \end{remark}
+\begin{remark} The definition of BIC follows one of the standard paradigms in theoretical economics: identify the desirable behavior (in our case, following algorithm's recommendations), and require that this behavior maximizes each agent's expected reward, according to her beliefs.
+Further, to define the agents' beliefs, posit that all uncertainty is realized as a random draw from a Bayesian prior, that the prior and the principal's algorithm are known to the agents, and that all previous agents follow the desired behavior. \end{remark}

 Algorithm's objective is to maximize the total reward over all rounds.
 A standard performance measure is \emph{Bayesian regret}, \ie pseudo-regret in expectation over the Bayesian prior.
-We are also interested in comparing BIC bandit algorithms with \emph{optimal} bandit algorithms (see Remark~\ref{BIC:rem:price-of-BIC} for such comparison).
+We are also interested in comparing BIC bandit algorithms with \emph{optimal} bandit algorithms.

-\xhdr{Simplifications and notation.} We focus the technical developments on the special case of $K=2$ arms (which is where most of the complexity is, anyway).
+\xhdr{Preliminaries.} We focus the technical developments on the special case of $K=2$ arms (which captures much of the complexity of the general case).
 Let $\mu_a^0 = \E[\mu_a]$ denote the prior mean reward for arm $a$.
 W.l.o.g., $\mu_1^0 \geq \mu_2^0$, \ie arm $1$ is (weakly) preferred according to the prior.
 For a more elementary exposition, let us assume that the realized rewards of each arm can only take finitely many possible values.

 Let $\samples{n}$ denote an ordered tuple of $n$ independent samples from arm $1$.
 (Equivalently, $\samples{n}$ comprises the first $n$ samples from arm $1$.)
 Let $\AvgR{n}$ be the average reward in these $n$ samples.